 You may remember the Desperation Attacks from FFVI.
 FFVII reuses the concept and implements it fully, establishing it as one of the staples in the series.
 Each character now has their own unique set of powerful attacks called Limit Breaks, monitored by a Limit bar, which is situated next to their time bar in the combat menu.
 As they take hits from enemies, this bar gradually fills up.
 When it’s full, it starts flashing wildly, the time bar fills very rapidly, and the character’s Attack command is replaced by the Limit command (i.e. the character can’t attack normally until they’ve used their Limit Break).
 There are four levels of Limit Breaks; each of the first three levels includes two attacks.
 In order to gain a new Limit level, a character must kill a certain number of enemies.
 To gain the second attack for that Limit level, the character must then use the first attack a set number of times.
 The fourth Limit level only has one attack.
 Those are learned from manuals you discover over the course of the game; each character has their own, except Cait Sith, who only has two Limit levels.
 Vincent is yet another can of worms: while his menu only lists one Limit per level, each of his forms has two different attacks.

 You can choose which Limit level you want to use, regardless of how many a given character has learned: for example, if Barret has reached his second Limit level, you can still use Mindblow (a first level attack) to deplete an enemy’s MP, if needed; you just need to set the level of Limit Breaks you want to use prior to combat.
 The difference lies in the fact that higher Limit levels, while being more powerful, require the character to take a lot more hits for the Limit bar to fill up.
-It’s also worth noting that Tifa can use every attack she knows up to her selected Limit level when you trigger her Limit Break (provided you align the slots correctly): so, if she has learned her first level three attack, she’ll be able to use both her level one attacks, then both her level two attacks, and finally her level three attack, provided you align the slots correctly.
+It’s also worth noting that Tifa can use every attack she knows up to her selected Limit level when you trigger her Limit Break (provided you align the slots correctly): so, if she has learned her first level three attack, she’ll be able to use both of her level one attacks, then both of her level two attacks, and finally her level three attack, provided you align the slots correctly.
 Limit bars carry over from fight to fight, so if you don’t mind temporarily losing the capacity to attack normally, you can store a character’s Limit Break for a boss battle, for example.
 However, if the character dies, their Limit bar will instantly empty.

 Last but not least, each character has an ultimate weapon, which is usually more powerful than any other weapon they can equip, but unfortunately prevents their materia from levelling.
 So don’t use them if you’re trying to master your materia.
 Alternatively, you could just put the materia you want to level on that character’s armour.
-Every ultimate weapon also has a specific attack formula: for example, Yuffie’s one is more powerful against stronger enemies, Vincent’s one becomes more powerful as he kills more foes, etc. Tifa’s one is absolutely dreadful though, as its power depends on how full her Limit bar is, meaning that it will be well-nigh useless if she’s just used a Limit Break.
+Every ultimate weapon also has a specific attack formula: for example, Yuffie’s one is more powerful against stronger enemies, Vincent’s one becomes more powerful as he kills more foes.
+Tifa’s one is absolutely dreadful though, as its power depends on how full her Limit bar is, meaning that it will be well-nigh useless if she’s just used a Limit Break.
 Cid’s one isn’t great either, as its power depends on how much MP he has, thus essentially preventing him from casting.
 Cloud’s one depends on how much HP he has, so you’ll need to keep an eye on his health during big fights.